andydunstall/fuddle/docs/architecture/registry/client.md

 # Client
+:warning: Note the registry is being replaced with [registry v2](../registryv2/registry.md).

 The Fuddle client is used by applications to subscribe to registry updates and register local members.
 This document describes how clients interact with Fuddle.